ddella/FakeAPI/README.md

 * **HTTP PATCH** to make a partial update (only one field)
 * **HTTP TRACE** server reply with the header received in the body of the

-# How to use this image (This is for educational **only**!)
+# How to use this image
 ## Clone the project
+Start by cloning the project using `gh`.
-Use the command to clone the project:
+Use the command to clone the project on your local drive:
 ```sh
 gh repo clone ddella/FakeAPI
 ```

-If you can't use `gh` to download the project, use cURL:
+If you can't use `gh` to download the project, you can use `cURL`:
 ```sh
 curl -L -o fakeapi.zip https://github.com/ddella/FakeAPI/archive/refs/heads/main.zip
 unzip fakeapi.zip